NetApp/harvest/docs/ontap-metrics.md

 ### volume_snapshot_count

-Number of Snapshot copies in the volume.
+Number of snapshots in the volume.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|